hotschedules/docs.bodhi.space/bodhidevelopment/gettingstarted.md

 ####Accessing the API documentation

-The API Documentation can be found at here: [https://api.redbookcloud.com/apidocs/index.html](https://api.redbookcloud.com/apidocs/index.html)
+The API Documentation can be found at here: [https://api.bodhi.space/apidocs/index.html(https://api.bodhi.space/apidocs/index.html)
-To access them you need to login with your user and password provided by HS.
+To access them you need to login with your user and password provided by Hot Schedules.